GE IC220MDD850A Input Module – Obsolete VersaMax Spare Part

 How to extend your VersaMax system life by 5–10 years without a full migration:

-DriveKNMS applies a structured 5-step quality process to every IC200GBI001 unit before shipment.
+DriveKNMS applies a structured 5-step quality process to every IC200GBI001 unit before dispatch review.
 This process is designed specifically for the failure modes common to modules of this age and design generation:

 Units that do not pass all five stages are not offered for sale.
 Condition grade (New Surplus, Refurbished, or Tested Used) is disclosed on every order.